Why should your community become more bicycle and pedestrian friendly?

 - Identify future bikeway facilities to improve local and regional bikeway connectivity

-- Coordinate with local, county, regional and state planning efforts
+- Coordinate with local, county, regional, and state planning efforts

-Assist local governments in making informed decisions with respect to biking and walking including:
+- Utilize geographic data collection, analysis and mapping expertise to assist local governments in making informed decisions with respect to biking and walking including:

 - Bicycle and pedestrian crash analysis